-As the name already says, bacterial cellulose is produced by certain bacteria (i.e Acetobacter xylinum).
-The bacteria produce a fine, highly pure network of cellulose fibrils with high crystallinity that is nearly impossible to reproduce industrially.
+As the name already states, bacterial cellulose is produced by certain bacteria (i.e Acetobacter xylinum).
+The bacteria produce a fine, highly pure network of cellulose fibrils with high crystallinity that is almost impossible to reproduce industrially.

 Cellulose nanocrystals (CNC) are produced by hydrolysis of the amorphous region of the fibrils.
-Thus, crystalline nanoparticles with needle/whisker like shapes are obtained that can self-assemble and have birefringence.
+Crystalline nanoparticles with needle/whisker like shapes are formed that can self-assemble and have birefringence.

 Microfibrillated cellulose are long, thin fibrils that consist of amorphous and crystalline regions and form a network.
 They are produced by mechanical treatment with or without enzymatic or chemical pretreatment.

 What is the difference between MFC, CMF, CNF, nanocellulose and other synonyms?

 Since the terms for nano- and microscaled cellulosic particles are not yet defined, the same material can have different names.